arunpandian7/Sentiment-Analysis/README.md

 - **Requests** - Handles REST Requests
 - **H5Py** - handles .h5 and .hdf5 model files
 - **Jsonify** - converts python objects into JSON format
+- ReactJS-
 ### Instructions
 If you want to run this app in your system locally, you can follow this instruction,
 1. Clone the repository using `git clone` and open the terminal inside the repository directory in your system
 2. Install all the requirements using `pip install -r requirements.txt` and Python Package Manager will download all dependencies for you.
-3. Run the app using
+3. Run the app using `python manage.py runserver` and enjoy the magic.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3NjU2OTE4NCwtMjQzOTQ5NTExXX0=
+eyJoaXN0b3J5IjpbLTU4ODk2MzMyNiwtMjQzOTQ5NTExXX0=
 -->